makgyver/rectorch/README.md

 This framework is constantly growing and the implemented methods are chosen on the basis of the need of our research activity.
-We plan to include as many state-of-the-art methods as soon as we can, but if you have any specific requests feel free to contact us by opening an issue.
+We plan to include as many state-of-the-art methods as soon as we can, but if you have any specific request feel free to contact us by opening an issue.

 # Citing this repo